Heating & Air

 We back our air conditioning installation and furnace replacements with a one-year warranty and our repairs and tune-up services 100% with a 90-day guarantee.

 The Home Depot’s heating and air conditioning installation contractors are local, licensed, insured, and have undergone a thorough background-screening process before conducting a free in-home consultation.

-We offer a wide range of flexible financing options including The Home Depot Consumer Credit Card issued by Citibank, N.A. and The Home Depot Project Loan issued by GreenSky, LLC, plus one competitive price on any heater or air conditioner replacement.
+We offer a wide range of flexible financing options including The Home Depot Consumer Credit Card issued by Citibank, N.A. and The Home Depot Project Loan issued by GreenSky, LLC, plus one competitive price on any heater or AC replacement & install.

 Installing Leading Heating & Air Conditioning Brands

 We install industry leading brands of furnaces, air conditioners, mini-splits, heat pumps, air handlers, and boilers.

 Home Depot Service Provider Licensing and/or Registration Information